renovatebot/renovate/docs/usage/configuration-options.md

 - `pr`(default) - fetches changelogs while creating/updating pull-request

 Avoid setting `fetchChangeLogs=branch`, because this slows down Renovate.
-But if you're embedding changelogs in commit information, you may use `fetchChangeLogs=branch`.
+But if you are embedding changelogs in commit information, you may use `fetchChangeLogs=branch`.

 Renovate can fetch changelogs when they are hosted on one of these platforms: